mszczodrak/renode-min/README.rst

 The script allows several optional flags, the most useful of which are presented below::

-   -d            debug mode (requires prior build in debug configuration) - only available when built from source -e COMMAND    execute a command on startup (executed after the [file] argument) -p            remove ANSI escape codes (e.g., colors) from the output -P PORT       listen on a port for Monitor commands instead of opening a window
+   -e COMMAND    execute a command on startup (executed after the [file] argument) -p            remove ANSI escape codes (e.g., colors) from the output -P PORT       listen on a port for Monitor commands instead of opening a window